Now it's time to start your host university application.

 The University of Melbourne will usually receive your acceptance notification first.
 We will notify you immediately via your student email when it arrives.

 If you are sent your acceptance notification directly from your host institution and you have not heard from us, please forward a copy of the acceptance notification to your Education Abroad Adviser by:

-- labelling the enquiry as 'Acceptance - Exchange/Fee-Paying'
+- Labelling the enquiry as 'Acceptance - exchange/non-partner'

 If you receive your acceptance notification in hard copy through the mail, please ensure that a copy has been provided to the University of Melbourne so that we have it on file.
 To do so, please:

 - Visit an overseas drop in.
 These are listed on the student services workshops and sessions page.

 - Submit a scanned electronic copy to your Education Abroad Adviser via an online enquiry to Stop 1 following the steps above.

 Acceptance to your host institution usually takes from four to 12 weeks from when your application is sent overseas – however, this can vary significantly depending on your destination.
 For more information about estimate timeframes for particular regions, visit our Exchange Application Processing FAQ.

 Re-enrol for your overseas study semester